-Ready to pick the restaurant for your rehearsal dinner?
-Here are some of the best options Toronto has to offer.
+Ready to pick the restaurant for your wedding rehearsal dinner in Toronto?
+Here are some of the best options the city has to offer.

-The rehearsal dinner is the preamble to the big event - your wedding.
-You’ll want to find a restaurant with a private room, stellar food and an awesome atmosphere to make it memorable - and good news, Toronto has a lot of those.
+Are you ready to plan the preamble to the big event - your wedding rehearsal dinner in Toronto?
+You’ll want to find a restaurant with a private dining room, stellar food and an awesome atmosphere to make it memorable - and good news, Toronto has a lot of those.
 From upscale French bistros to underground Thai restaurants, there’s plenty to choose from.